develop-biology/language.development/README.md

     second int,
     result int,

-    //"return value" See the section on Type Conversion, below, for more info. int result
+    //'return value' See the section on Type Conversion, below, for more info. int result
 )
 []